 Live mindfully knowing you have done everything that you could do to live a meaningful life full of joy.

 On May 3, 2012, my first re-birthday, I submitted the form to waive my anonymity in the hopes I would learn my donor’s identity.
 On July 27, 2012, I received an email from him.
 His name is Yaakov.
 He lives in New Jersey with his beautiful wife Miriam and two incredibly adorable children.
 He is my donor.
-We carry the same DNA.
+We carry the same HLA type.
 My blood cell system derives from his.
 I said to him in my reply message, I am glad to know you Yaakov, I am glad my hero has a name and a face.

 It is impossible to describe to you the magnitude of emotion, the magnitude of feeling I experience when I think of him.
-He changed my life and taught me that miracles are in every day living.
+He changed my life and taught me that miracles are in everyday living.
 He taught me that I walk in the company of heroes.

 Through Gift of Life, Yaakov gave me a second chance.
 I think of him every day and send him love and gratitude.
 It is not enough, but it is all I can do.
 Only 50% of people in the donor registry when matched actually go through with the donation process.
 I am so grateful that he did.

 My illness and the rocky road of treatment and transplant gave me unambiguous information about the substance and quality of the people around me.
-My heroes are many: my donor, my doctor, my husband, my children, my family, my friends.
+My heroes are many: my donor, my doctor, my husband, my children, my family, and my friends.
 Their collective efforts to keep me on the path to recovery have truly been heroic.

 On December 30, 2012, I met my donor for the first time.
-Words are inadequate to describe the powerful connection I felt toward him and his family the minute the door opened and he and his wife greeted us.
+Words are inadequate to describe the powerful connection I felt to him and his family the minute the door opened and he and his wife greeted us.
 This connection is immutable.
 Since leaving, I feel a void that is hard to describe.
 I had no sense of just how overwhelming our bond would be.
 The tie, the connection, it is so strong; I cannot wait to be together again.